nextflow-io/crg-course-nov16/README.md

 During this tutorial you will implement a proof of concept of a RNA-Seq pipeline which:

-1. index a genome file
+1. Index a genome file.
-2. map read pairs against the genome
+2. Map read pairs against the genome.
-3. perform quantification
+3. Perform quantification.

 ### Step 1